The best-dressed celebrities at the 2021 AMAs

 JoJo

-JoJo attends the AMAs in a silver gown with cut-out detailing.
+JoJo arrived at the AMAs in a silver gown with cut-out detailing.

 Tate McRae